MetaMask/metamask-mobile/app/store/migrations/how_to_migrate.md

 5. **Error Assertions**: Verify that errors are logged correctly for invalid states or unexpected conditions.
 Use `expect` to assert that `captureException` was called with the expected error messages.

+6. **Ensure State Immutability**: Always use deep cloning (e.g., `cloneDeep` from `lodash`) on the old state before passing it to the migration function in tests.
+This practice ensures that the original state object is not mutated during the migration process, preserving the integrity of your test data across different test cases.
+Mutating the state directly can lead to hard-to-track bugs and false positives or negatives in your tests because subsequent tests might not start with the original state as intended.
+Deep cloning guarantees that each test case operates on an exact, untouched copy of the state, ensuring test reliability and accuracy.

 ## Conclusion

 Following these guidelines will help ensure that migrations are robust, error-resistant, and maintain data integrity.
 Testing migrations thoroughly is crucial for identifying potential issues before they affect users.
 Always aim for clarity and thoroughness in both migration scripts and tests.